TheLux83/100-days-of-code/log.md

 **Thoughts:** I had to do a little work on my total costs for the current year, but that is finished now.
 Additionally I sorted all invoice lists to the invoice date.
 That's it for version 1.
 It's deployable, but not finished yet.
 I spent a few minutes reading about deploying a django project.
 But I will push this to monday.

+### Day 55: April 06, 2020

+**Today's Progress**: Watched a video on how to deploy a django project

+**Thoughts:** Watched Corey Schafers video on how to deploy a django project.
+I think I now understand what I have to do to deploy my fire department app.
+Hopefully everything will work tomorrow